SAP-samples/teched2022-AD160/exercises/1_CreateAppGyverProject/README.md

   <pre>IF(IS_EMPTY(appVars.Invoicescan),false,true)</pre>

   > This formula checks if the <b>InvoiceScan</b> page variable is empty, then the output will be false and component will be disabled.
-If the <b>InvoiceScan</b> page variable have some value, the output will change to true, and component will be displayed.<br>
+If the <b>InvoiceScan</b> page variable has some value, the output will change to true, and the component will be displayed.<br>

   Click on <b>SAVE</b>.